-I couldn’t pass trying this recipe when I saw it.
-My huge baking inspiration Linda Lomelino has created this rich and amazing chocolate cake recipe and I had to try it!
-Here’s my humble and rustic version!
+Chocolate is my weakness and I couldn’t pass trying this recipe when I saw it.
+My huge baking inspiration Linda Lomelino has created this rich and amazing chocolate cake recipe.
+I wanted to make my own humble and rustic version for our little cottage party and this became a big hit!

 recipe by Linda Lomelino